johnno1962/InjectionIII/README.md

 of seed instances e.g. appDelegate, rootViewController.
 Secondly, technically this is ambitious and can crash for some app states.
-If you encounter this, provide a value for the environment variable **DEBUG_SWEEP** and, as it sweeps it will print the type name of the object about to be swept.
-If you see a crash, from version 3.2.2 you can exclude the type shown just before the crash using the **SWEEP_EXCLUDE** environment variable (which can be a regular expression).
+If you encounter this, provide a value for the environment variable **INJECTION_SWEEP_DETAIL** and, as it sweeps it will print the type name of the object about to be swept.
+If you see a crash, from version 3.2.2 you can exclude the type shown just before the crash using the **INJECTION_SWEEP_EXCLUDE** environment variable (which can be a regular expression).

 As the application is now released with debug information, if you experience a crash inside the Injection.bundle use the following command to clone the InjectionIII